 Either the President or the Vice-President of the Advisory Committee shall preside at meetings of the Advisory Committee and Scientific Council.
 In the absence of both, one of the other officers of the Scientific Council or National Committees shall be chosen by the meeting to preside.

 The Secretary General of ICOMOS shall attend the meetings of the Advisory Committee in an advisory capacity.

+Each Advisory Committee Member or designated Representative is entitled to one vote on matters before the Advisory Committee.

 Voting on recommendations shall be by secret ballot should the Committee or Council so decide.